 - Bone density scan

-- Colorectal exams, such as colonoscopy and testing for blood in your stool
+- Colorectal exams, such as colonoscopy and testing for blood in your stool.

 - Blood tests such as cholesterol, hemoglobin A1C (a blood test for abnormal blood sugars), hepatitis screening, and other tests as recommended by your doctor